*It may take up 10 days for you to receive your order from when you place your order as the bagels, bites and sweet buns are all custom-made.

 What is your shipping policy?

 We do not store credit card details, nor do we share customer details with any third parties.
-It may take up 10 days for you to receive your order from when you place your order as the bagels are custom-made.
 We use either Royal mail or courier for local or international delivery.

 Where do I store Ready Raw Bagels?